-The Port Type identifies the type of interface expected for this port.
+The Port Type (PRT TYPE) identifies the type of interface expected for this port.
 The selections are frad and conc.
-If frad is selected, the rs232 or serv is the only input source.
-If conc is selected then wan is the only input source.
+If frad is selected, wan, serv, or rs232 is the input source.
+If conc is selected then wan, serv or rs232 are the input options.